-All the District Education Officer are requested to contact concerned Districts chief Medical officer to collect the food samples for testing.
-Besides, every day the cooked food has been tested by firstly one cook - cum- helper secondly one teacher of concerned school and last one parents before serving the meal to the children and put their observation in the Food Testing Register kept in every school unite.
+All the District Education Officers and Inspector of Schools are requested to contact concerned Districts chief Medical officer and Sub-Divisional Medical Officer (SDMO) for collection of food samples for testing.
+Besides, every day the cooked food has been tested by firstly one cook - cumhelper secondly one teacher of concerned school and last one parents before serving the meal to the children and put their observation in the Food Testing Register kept in every school unite.
 The Inspecting officers also been cheeked the quality of food during the school inspection.